pgRouting/pgrouting/doc/utilities/pgr_separateCrossing.rst

    :start-after: --q5
    :end-before: --q6

+.. rubric:: Adding new segments.

 Calling :doc:`pgr_separateCrossing` and adding the new segments to the edges table.

 .. literalinclude:: separateCrossing.queries
    :start-after: --q6
    :end-before: --q7

-Update the cost and reverse_cost values.
+.. rubric:: Update other values

-In this example the costs are based on the length of the geometry and the directionality is kept using the ``sign`` function.
+In this example only ``cost`` and ``reverse_cost`` are updated, where they are based on the length of the geometry and the directionality is kept using the ``sign`` function.

 .. literalinclude:: separateCrossing.queries
    :start-after: --q7